co-cddo/open-standards/docs/how-we-select-standards.md

 The process of selecting and implementing open standards is open and transparent.

 [Suggest a challenge](https://github.com/alphagov/tech-and-data-standards/issues/new) to tell us where using open standards might solve a current problem or improve an existing service.
+You may included a particular standard as a possible solution when making your suggestion.

 You can also comment on others’ suggestions, and they’ll be able to comment on yours.

 ### Response stage